2016 South Korean political scandal

 Widespread coverage of this South Korean political scandal began in late October 2016.
-On November 29, Park offered to begin the process of removing herself from power.
-On December 9, Park was impeached, and then Prime Minister Hwang Kyo-ahn became the acting president.
-On December 21, a Special Prosecution Team led by Park Young Soo began to investigate the Choi Soon-sil scandal.
-On March 10, 2017, the Constitutional Court of Korea ruled to uphold the impeachment of President Park Geun-Hye.
-All 8 judges agreed that President Park abused her power.
-A new election was held 60 days after with Moon Jae-in, a member of the Democratic Party, elected as the next President of South Korea after winning over 41% of the popular vote in the election.
+On 29 November, Park offered to begin the process of removing herself from power.
+On 9 December, Park was impeached, and then-prime minister Hwang Kyo-ahn became the acting president.
+On 21 December, a Special Prosecution Team led by Park Young Soo began to investigate the scandal.
+On 10 March 2017, the Constitutional Court of Korea ruled to uphold the impeachment of President Park Geun-Hye.
+All eight judges agreed that President Park abused her power, and removed her from office.
+A new election was held sixty days afterwards, which resulted in the victory of Democratic Party candidate Moon Jae-in.
+Moon won 41% of the popular vote in the election.
+The scandal caused the first impeachment of a sitting South Korean president since the impeachment of Roh Moo-hyun on 12 March 2004, and the last until Yoon Suk Yeol's impeachment on 14 December 2024.

 Background

 Choi Soon-sil

 Choi Soon-sil had known President Park Geun-hye since 1974, when Choi's father, Choi Tae-min, offered to counsel and advise Park as she and her family were grieving after the assassination of Park's mother, then-first lady Yuk Young-soo.
-In 2007, a South Korean newsmagazine publicized a thirty-year-old Korean Central Intelligence Agency report, revealing that Choi Tae-min initially approached Park by telling her that the deceased Yuk had appeared to him in his dreams, asking him to help her daughter.
-A diplomatic cable from the U.S. embassy in Seoul, later made public by WikiLeaks, reported subsequent rumors that Choi was a "Korean Rasputin" who "had complete control over Park's body and soul during her formative years and...his children accumulated enormous wealth as a result."
+In 2007, a South Korean news magazine publicized a thirty-year-old Korean Central Intelligence Agency report, revealing that Choi Tae-min initially approached Park by telling her that the deceased Yuk had appeared to him in his dreams, asking him to help her daughter.
+A leaked diplomatic cable from the U.S. embassy in Seoul reported subsequent rumors that Choi was a "Korean Rasputin" who "had complete control over Park's body and soul during her formative years and...his children accumulated enormous wealth as a result."
 In response to this scrutiny, Park called Choi Tae-min a "patriot" and stated she was grateful for his counsel and comfort during "difficult times."

-In late 2016, reports surfaced which raised questions that Choi Soon-sil had inappropriate access to, and possible influence over, President Park.
+In late 2016, reports surfaced that raised questions that Choi Soon-sil had inappropriate access to, and possible influence over, Park.
 Choi had allegedly been given regular reports on Park's schedule, speeches, and personnel arrangements, and had even seen classified information on secret meetings with North Korea.
 Choi was also alleged to have dictated, or at the least influenced, Park's decision-making on everything from her choice of handbags, to public statements, to state affairs.

+Choi was also alleged to have used a South Korean overseas development assistance project (a convention center in Myanmar) for improper personal benefits.

-Choi has been indicted for extorting bribes, abusing power illegally and leaking classified documents.
-Choi is also accused of having influenced Ewha Womans University to change their admission criteria in order for her daughter Chung Yoo-ra to be given a place there.
+Choi was indicted for extorting bribes, abusing power illegally and leaking classified documents and also accused of having influenced Ewha Womans University to change their admission criteria in order for her daughter Chung Yoo-ra to be given a place there.